Kyle Tucker Preview, Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

-- Tucker has 131 hits and an OBP of .377 to go with a slugging percentage of .526.
-All three of those stats lead Houston hitters this season.
+- Tucker leads Houston with 131 hits and an OBP of .377, plus a team-best slugging percentage of .526.

-- Among the qualified hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 14th, and he is 11th in the league in slugging.

-- Tucker has picked up a hit in 70.0% of his 120 games this season, with multiple hits in 29.2% of those games.
+- He ranks 11th in batting average, 13th in on base percentage, and 11th in slugging among qualified batters in MLB play.

 - He has scored in 52 games this year (43.3%), including 12 multi-run games (10.0%).